 According to the report, settlement patterns in the Connecticut River Valley during the Woodland period were based on seasonal resources in those areas.
 Woodland-era people seemed to migrate to areas like the lowlands of the Connecticut River during the spring to fish and hunt waterfowl.

-When Europeans first came in contact with Native Americans in North America, there were many tribes in existence, according to an article on the Secretary of the Commonwealth of Massachusetts’ website:
+When Europeans first came in contact with Native Americans in North America, there were many tribes in Massachusetts, according to an article on the Secretary of the Commonwealth of Massachusetts’ website:

 “At the time of earliest European contact (around 1500 A.D.) tens of thousands of Native Americans made their homes in Massachusetts.
 They were speakers of a variety of dialects and languages, all of which were part of the Algonquian language family and lived in many communities among which some of the best known were the Massachusett, Wampanoag, Pennacook, Mahican (Stockbridge), Pocumtuck, and Nipmuck.
 Their settlements and hunting grounds were spread across the entire state from easternmost Cape Cod (Nauset) to the western mountains (Housatonic).”